myOmikron/rcp/README.md

 - Concat its values to the respective key and join them: `key1value1key2value2...`
 - Append the shared secret of your target
 - Append current utc timestamp (unix epoch - just seconds)
-- Optional: Add a salt (this may be the methods endpoint): `saltkey1value1...`
+- Optional: Add a salt (this may be the method's endpoint): `saltkey1value1...`
 - Hash with SHA512
 - Represent the hash as hex string (lowercase)
-- The endpoint you're trying to reach should have the key stated, it expects the checksum to be in.
-In the reference implementation this defaults to `checksum`.
+- The endpoint you're trying to reach should have the position stated, where the checksum should be put.
+This may be as a key in a POST request, or via Authentication Header.

 **Watch out**